High Quality People Are Always Worth Betting On

 Here’s what happens.
 People make bets that don’t pay off and get hurt.
-They develop methods of numbing their emotions, like detaching their emotions into salves and pursuits like food or liquor or yoga or marathon running, hoarding the spiritual leftovers for healing themselves.
+They develop methods of numbing their emotions, pour disposable income into salves like food or liquor or yoga or marathon running, then hoarding the spiritual leftovers for healing themselves.

 They do this because they begin believing relationships can be dangerous.
 Which they are.
 Put your chips on the table and roll the hard six.

 Relationships are impulse buys and like Sloane Crosley writes, we “figure out if it’s worth the cost later.”

 But they’re worth it because that’s how it’s been successful for everyone else.
 In a free market with any degree of bon chance, no one receives without giving, so having a chance at being more than ourselves means taking risks on other people.